hoodiehq/hood.ie/_posts/2016-06-07-shoutouts-week-24.md

 ### New Contributions to Hoodie

-We also welcome these great people who contributed to Hoodie for the first time
+We also welcome these great people who contributed to Hoodie for the first time:

 - [Arcadius Kazimierski](https://github.com/ArcadiusK) landed [feat: Hoodie default UI - add numbers to instructions](https://github.com/hoodiehq/hoodie/pull/494)
 - [Alan Barr](https://github.com/alanmbarr) landed [use .status as .error property not given on error](https://github.com/hoodiehq/hoodie-store/pull/17)